-Testosterone is a male sex hormone present in women’s ovaries, too, as an androgen in small amounts.
+Testosterone is an important male hormone.
+It’s also available in females but in lower quantity.
 This hormone has a vital role to play in the overall health of humans.
 Testosterone alone functions for the maintenance of bone mass, improving libido, generating new blood cells, and boosting strength.

 These hormone levels associate with several health conditions, including type 2 diabetes, obesity, metabolic syndrome, and heart problems.
 Many factors help maintain testosterone levels, which include a healthy diet as the primary parameter.

 1. Soy And Soy-Based Products

 Phytoestrogens are present in soy foods, including edamame, tofu, and soy protein isolates.
 Estrogen has a similar look physically as these compounds have, and the count of estrogen levels go high when consuming soy.
 However, there are no studies that clearly prove the relation between soy consumption and lower testosterone levels.

 The symptoms of high estrogen are due to the soy that might affect the body without changing the hormone levels.
 So a precise study on the effects of soy and soy-based products consumption may soon show that association with changes in testosterone levels.

 Mint containing menthol is the significant reason for lower testosterone levels, as studies show.
 The research proves that levels of testosterone reduce in female rats with PCOS when spearmint containing the oil is given.